ishandutta2007/PanelViewKeep/README.md

 3.0
 - Complete rewrite of the override stylesheet!
   - Moved the "Add note" area to the bottom of the panel, to match the Android app.
   - Modified the [toast](https://www.google.com/design/spec/components/snackbars-toasts.html) to match the Android app.
+  - Fixed Share Note screen in the panel.
 - The panel view now persists across sessions.
-- Fixed Share Note screen in the panel.
+- Fixed bug where Keep in a tab would not close when switching to a panel.
+- Fixed console errors due to invalid window and tab IDs.

 2.8.2
 - Fixed bug where reminders were not visible in single note view.